-Nodes in ZigBee topologies are classified into ZigBee Coordinator (ZC), ZigBee Router (ZR), and ZigBee End Device (ZED).
+Nodes in Zigbee topologies are classified into Zigbee Coordinator (ZC), Zigbee Router (ZR), and Zigbee End Device (ZED).
 ZC is responsible for building and managing the entire network.
-After the network is built, ZC is also a ZR.
-ZR provides routing information and can allow other devices to access the network.
+After the network is built, ZC is also a ZR, which provides routing information and can allow other devices to access the network.
 ZED is an end node and is not responsible for network maintenance.

-Nodes on a ZigBee network communicate with each other in wireless mode.
-ZigBee works in three frequency bands, that is, 868 MHz in Europe, 915 MHz in the USA, and 2.4 GHz worldwide.
+Nodes on a Zigbee network communicate with each other in wireless mode.
+Zigbee works in three frequency bands: 868 MHz in Europe, 915 MHz in the USA, and 2.4 GHz worldwide.
 One channel is allocated in the 868 MHz band, with each channel spaced 0.6 MHz apart.
 Ten channels are allocated in the 915 MHz band, with each channel spaced 2 MHz apart.
 Sixteen channels are allocated in the 2.4 GHz band, with each channel spaced 5 MHz apart.
-ZigBee provides low data rates.
+Zigbee provides low data rates.
 The data rate is 250 kbit/s per channel in the 2.4 GHz band, 20 kbit/s in the 868 MHz band, and 40 kbit/s per channel in the 915 MHz band.
-ZigBee nodes communicate with each other based on Carrier Sense Multiple Access/Collision Avoidance (CSMA/CA) technology.
+Zigbee nodes communicate with each other based on Carrier Sense Multiple Access/Collision Avoidance (CSMA/CA) technology.
 (Two modes including CSMA/CA and Guaranteed Time Slot are defined.
-However, ZigBee does not actually provide related support for Guaranteed Time Slot.)
-ZigBee networks support two routing algorithms, that is, tree routing and mesh routing.
+However, Zigbee does not actually provide related support for Guaranteed Time Slot.)
+Zigbee networks support two routing algorithms: tree routing and mesh routing.
 Tree routing has only two directions: to the child node or to the parent node.
-Tree routing does not require routing tables, saving storage resources.
+Tree routing does not require routing tables, which saves storage resources.
 However, it is inflexible and its routing efficiency is low.
-Mesh routing is actually a simplified version of the Ad hoc On-Demand Distance Vector (AODV) routing algorithm.
+Mesh routing is actually a simplified version of the Ad hoc On-demand Distance Vector (AODV) routing algorithm.
 Mesh routing is suitable for wireless ad hoc networks.
-Nodes need to maintain a routing table, consuming storage resources.
-However, mesh routing can achieve the optimal routing efficiency and is flexible.
+Nodes need to maintain a routing table, which consumes storage resources.
+However, mesh routing can achieve the optimal routing efficiency, and it is flexible.

-Huawei WLAN and IoT Convergence Solution
+3 Huawei WLAN and IoT Convergence Solution